Language selection

 For assistance

-If you have questions about this guidance, please contact FINTRAC by email at guidelines-lignesdirectrices@fintrac-canafe.gc.ca.
+If you have questions on your requirements, please contact FINTRAC by email at guidelines-lignesdirectrices@fintrac-canafe.gc.ca

 Date Modified: